 - This is how I picture the von Essen mansion from the outside – as a large brown brick home with a giant swimming pool.
 All this picture needs is that garden to be complete!

 - I picture the foyer something like this.
 Immediately upon entrance, you know the feel of the house and that someone wealthy lives in it.

 - A general idea of the master bedroom.
 Dark wood and fancy blankies!

 - Because Cecilia’s garden would be a place for creative inspiration, it would have stone paths like these to stroll around on.

 - The garden would also be surrounded by tall hedges for mega-privacy!

 - Finally, this is exactly how I picture the study, where Bruce retreats to do his work at home and Blair sits for hours on end at the piano.
 Tall shelves of books, elegant Victorian furniture, a large stone fireplace, and Blair’s piano would make this room a very special space.
 Along the wall that we can’t see would be Bruce’s desk.

 Note: credit for the photos in this collage belongs to their respective owners.
-I simply found them in Google and put them in collage form for fun!
+I simply found them in Google and put them in collage form, strictly for fun!